JonZeolla/monopreso/presentations/2023-11-PGHInfoSecDay/ABSTRACTS.md

 gap between reducing toil via automation and enforcing your company values?

 And don't worry, in this talk we will cover FREE open source tools and procedures that can help.

+Learning Objectives: Learn about the problems we have with our Governance and how to start addressing them.
+There is no silver bullet, and no product that solves this.
+But there are some approaches to make it better.